 If you are using button mushrooms or cremini mushrooms, slice them thinly and coat them in seasoning.
 Then, sauté them in a pan until they are crisp and the juices have been released.

 If you'd like to grill the mushrooms instead of pan-frying them, marinate 3 whole portobello mushrooms and grill them for about 5 minutes on each side.
 Then, cut each mushroom into slices AFTER they are cooked.

 To roast the mushrooms instead of pan-frying, add them in a single layer to a baking sheet covered in parchment paper.
 It's really important to use parchment paper or else the mushrooms will stick to the pan.
 Then, roast them at 400F for around 10-15 minutes until cooked through.

 I did use flour tortillas so technically the tacos you see pictured here are not.
 However, you can easily swap those out for corn tortillas and the rest of the recipe is entirely gluten-free, vegan, u0026 dairy-free.
 Wahoo!

 To store leftovers, you're going to want to store the mushrooms and chimichurri in separate containers.

 The mushrooms can be stored in a closed container in the fridge for 1-2 days.
 They don't freeze well.

 Chimichurri sauce can be stored in the fridge for up to 1 week.
-I haven't tried freezing it, but if you do I imagine freezing it in ice cube trays and then storing in a freezer safe container once frozen would work best.
+I haven't tried freezing it, but if you do I imagine freezing it in ice cube trays and then storing it in a freezer-safe container once frozen would work best.